Willy-Kimura/FontsInstaller/README.md

     --icon "MyApp.ico"
     ```

-To clarify more on the **exit codes**, here's a short comprehensive list:
+To clarify more on the **exit codes**:

 - `0` : The fonts installation process was successful.
 (Using the `-i` or `--install` option.)
 - `-1` : The fonts installation process was unsuccessful.
-It is also returned using the `-c` or `--check` option, meaning that the font-file passed was not valid.
+This is also returned using the `-c` or `--check` option meaning that the font-file passed was not valid.
 - `1` : The font is not installed.
 (Returned when the `-c` or `--check` option is used.)

 ## Donate